Conservation

 Electronics challenge

 1. Challenge students to participate in an electricity-free activity or hobby this week.
-Consider a family board, puzzle or card game night.
-Another idea is to do something fun outdoors.
-Ready, set, power down and play away!
+Consider a family board game night, working on a puzzle, or doing something outdoors.

 Curriculum Fit